arskom/spyne/doc/source/manual/highlevel.rst

     ..
 NOTE:: You might know that rpclib is a generalized version of a soap library.
-So inevitably, some artifacts of the Soap world creep in from here and there .
+So inevitably, some artifacts of the Soap world creep in from here and there.

-        And, namespaces are another artifact of the Xml world.
+        Namespaces are another artifact of the Xml world.
 There are varying opinions about the usefulness of the concept of the namespaces in Xml, but we generally think it to be A Nice Thing, so we chose to keep it around.

-        When instantiating the application, you should also give it a targetNamespace (the ``tns`` argument to the :class:`Application` constructor) string and an optional application name (the ``name`` argument to the :class:`Application` constructor), which are used to generally distinguish your application from other applications.
+        When instantiating the :class:`rpclib.application.Application`, you should also give it a targetNamespace (the ``tns`` argument to its constructor) string and an optional application name (the ``name`` argument to the :class:`Application` constructor), which are used to generally distinguish your application from other applications.
 While it's conventionally the URL and